Package posedetection_python_module

 Once SDK has been downloaded into a local directory.
 Follow these steps.

-• On Windows run following command at the root of the directory :
+run following command at the root of the directory :pip install .

-On Linux run following command at the root of the directory :
+run following command at the root of the directory :pip install .

 Functions